mithila20/CSE445_Grp_04/README.md

 ## Installation

-This project requires Python 3.10 and uses the Kaggle API for dataset download.
-Ensure you have a Kaggle account and access to your API key.
+This project requires Python 3.10 and uses the Kaggle API for dataset download.Ensure you have a Kaggle account and access to your API key.

 ### Prerequisites